zalo/zalo.github.io/_posts/2019-2-6-constraints.md

     //Give the rope its buttery smoothness
     rope.smooth({ type: 'continuous' });
 }

+function onMouseDown(event) {
+	rope.fullySelected = true;
+}

+function onMouseUp(event) {
+	rope.fullySelected = false;
+}
 </script>
 <canvas id="distance2" width="350" height="350"></canvas>

-The order in which constraints are satisfied is important
+The order in which constraints are satisfied is important.

+If the distance constraints are first solved in one direction, and then the other, it creates a form of Inverse Kinematics called "FABRIK"

 <script type="text/paperscript" canvas="distance3">
 // The number of points in the rope: